nvdaaddons/DevGuide/readme.md

 		"kb:Control+NVDA+2":"sayGoodBye"
 	}

-Now when you press Control+NvDA+1, NvDA will say, "Hello", and when you press Control+NvDA+2, NVDA will say, "Good bye."
+Now when you press Control+NVDA+1, NVDA will say, "Hello", and when you press Control+NVDA+2, NVDA will say, "Good bye."
 This is the basic code on receiving commands and sending messages.

 ### Example 3: Scripts for specific objects ###

 As in specialist objects above, scripts can be assigned to certain objects by specifying gestures dictionary for this particular object.
 Here is an example from an app module which defines scripts for main window of a media player program:

 	# Scripts for objects for a program.
-	from NvDAObjects.IAccessible import IAccessible
+	from NVDAObjects.IAccessible import IAccessible

 	class Player(IAccessible)
 		def script_saySongName(self, gesture):